Last Updated on February 3, 2022 by queenie mak

 So here are my top 15 favourite places to watch the sunset in Hong Kong (in no particular order).

 1. Victoria Harbour – Kowloon Public Pier, Avenue of the Stars and Tsim Sha Tsui Star Ferry Pier

 When it comes to the best sunset in Hong Kong, the best and most accessible spots are various places along the Kowloon Peninsula in front of Victoria Harbour.

 The beautiful harbour separates Kowloon and Hong Kong Island and views from either side are just spectacular.
 And it is one of the must-see places for first-time visitors.

-However, if you can catch the sunset at the Kowloon Public Pier, Avenue of the Stars or around Tsim Sha Tsui Star Ferry Pier, you can see the sun setting and disappear into the horizon and the outlying islands of HK.
+However, if you can catch the sunset at the Kowloon Public Pier, Avenue of the Stars or around Tsim Sha Tsui Star Ferry Pier, you can see the sun setting and disappearing into the horizon and the outlying islands of HK.

 2. Pedestrian promenade at China Ferry Terminal